 One: Writing is a solitary life.
-The writer needs to isolate themselves as much as possible to write, and unless the writer has another job with social interactions, or an active family living with them, it could be a lonely life.
+The writer needs to isolate themselves as much as possible to wrote, and unless the writer has another job with social interactions, or an active family living with them.
+It could be a lonely life.
 A pet can alleviate some of that loneliness.
 Enter the cat or dog.
-They're a companion, and they sleep a lot, giving writers their needed solitude.
-From following the Guppy list serve (a subgroup of Sisters in Crime), cats seem to be the more popular pet among the writers who post there.
-Maybe it's because cats don't need to be taken out for walks.
-Also, if a writer has a cat or dog, they can write realistically about the animal's behaviors.
+They’re a companion, and they sleep a lot giving writers their needed solitude.
+Over the years following the Guppies list serve among the writers who posted there, cats seemed to be the most popular pet.
+Perhaps it’s because cats don’t need to be taken out for walk.
+Also having cats or dogs a writer can write realistically about the animals’ behaviors.

 |One of the two rag doll cats my daughter has.|